knstvk/cuba-sample-board/README.md

 # cuba-sample-board
 Cuba Platform project example for Nginx proxy

-The application has configured in CUBA Studio: Menu - Edit - Advanced - Module Prefix set to 'board'.
+The application was configured in the Studio:

+    Project Properties - Edit - Advanced - Modules prefix: board

 CUBA application is accessible at http://localhost/

 nginx.conf part:
 ```